Seward Marine Center

 The Seward Marine Center is located approximately 130 miles south of Anchorage at the head of Resurrection Bay.

 SMC provides access to saltwater laboratories and the coastal environment.
-There are excellent laboratories, constant temperature chambers and a continually flowing seawater system.
+There are excellent laboratories and mooring facilities.
 There is also a 4-plex apartment unit for visiting scientists.
 Scientists from other institutions are welcome to apply for research visits to the facility.

 The Tsunami Bowl